 The New Jersey Electronic Waste Management Act bans the disposal of electronic devices and mandates that they be recycled.
 The following items cannot be placed curbside: televisions, computer systems, printers, VCR/DVD players, fax machines, copiers, radio and stereo equipment, cell phones and other electronic media devices.
 These items can be recycled at the Sussex County Municipal Utilities Authority (SCMUA).

 The SCMUA has two free electronic recycling days throughout the year.
 Residents may bring up to five (5) items to the SCMUA on designated collection dates.
 Check the SCMUA website scmua.org for collection dates.

 The Electronic Waste can be brought to the SCMUA during regular hours all year long.
-Please be advised scale charges will apply.
+Computers, televisions and printers are free.
+Please be advised scale charges will apply to other electronic waste.

 Battery Recycling and Disposal

 Public Service Announcement from the SCMUA: While they may not power up your devices anymore, used batteries can contain a residual charge that could create a potential spark if not properly recycled.
 Improper battery disposal has caused an increased number of fires in New Jersey recycling centers, solid waste facilities and garbage trucks, resulting in millions of dollars in damage and putting lives in danger.

 Rechargeable batteries, such as lithium ion, should never be placed in trash or recycling bins.
 Instead, residents should tape the battery terminals or place them into individual plastic bags and bring them to a collection site.
 Residents can find the closest battery drop-off site by calling 1-877-2-RECYCLE or www.call2recycle.com.